cloud-gov/cg-site/content/overview/pricing/rates.md

 ---

 One team’s platform needs aren’t necessarily the same as another’s, so we aren’t offering one-size-fits-all pricing.
 We offer several packages, depending on what you need cloud.gov to do for you.
-And because the rates are set right when you start using cloud.gov, you’ll be able to budget for your system easily.
+And because the rates are set right when you start using cloud.gov, you’ll be able to budget for your system in advance.

 ## Pricing components